Metaboverse/manuscript/output/manuscript.md

 Data was collected using MassHunter software (Agilent).
 Metabolites were identified and their peak area was recorded using MassHunter Quant.
 This data was transferred to an Excel spread sheet (Microsoft, Redmond WA).
 Metabolite identity was established using a combination of an in-house metabolite library developed using pure purchased standards, the NIST library and the Fiehn library.
 There are a few reasons a specific metabolite may not be observable through GC-MS. The metabolite may not be amenable to GC-MS due to its size, or a quaternary amine such as carnitine, or simply because it does not ionize well.
 Metabolites that do not ionize well include oxaloacetate, histidine and arginine.
 Cysteine can be observed depending on cellular conditions.
 It often forms disulfide bonds with proteins and is generally at a low concentration.
 Metabolites may not be quantifiable if they are only present in very low concentrations.

 Resulting data from all samples were normalized to the internal standard d4-succinate.
 Samples highlighted in yellow were swapped with normalized data from the unsaturated run.
 The identity of each peak was ensured by visualization in Mass Hunter Qual and Quant.
 The data has also been roughly reordered by metabolic process.
 False positives were removed.
 All but the best representative of duplicate metabolites, which were created through variability in the derivatization process, were also removed.

+#### 9.2 Human lung adenomcarcinoma metabolomics.
+Data were accessed from Metabolomics Workbench [@doi:10.21228/M8PG66] and processed as in our previous re-study of this data [@doi:10.1093/gigascience/giz137].

 ### 10. Data availability.